Restless Pursuits

 • Make sure your cell phone data will work.
 You can either get an international plan through your cell phone company or for a much cheaper option, you can get an e-sim.
 I would recommend using Airlo.
 You can purchase as much data as you need and it is much more affordable than what Verizon is going to offer you.
 Need to make a call?
 Use wifi or data by calling through Whatsapp or Facetime.

-Step 9 – Make a Packing List
+Step 9 – Make A Packing List

 When making a packing list, I look at the amount of days we are traveling, access to laundry, and factor in space.
 We normally like to travel with carry-ons only.
 That limits the amount of items we can bring.